infinum/eightshift-docs/website/docs/basics/helpers-php.md

 - @throws \Exception When we're unable to find the component by $component.
 - @return string

+## renderPartial

+Render component/block partial.

+- @param string $type Type of content block, component, variable, etc.
+- @param string $parent Parent block/component name.
+- @param string $name Name of the partial.
+It can be without extension so .php is used.
+- @param array<string, mixed> $attributes Attributes that will be passed to partial.
+- @param string $partialFolderName Partial folder name.
+- @throws ComponentException When we're unable to find the partial.
+- @return string Partial html.

 ## getManifest

 Get `manifest json`.
 Used for getting block/components manifest.